Hop-exe/Hop-exe/README.md

 ## BYI
-Please interact with us in a way that is grounded in reality.
-We hold this value based on past experiences and prefer to keep our social interactions focused on real-life connections.
-While we will be respectful of your identity and use your preferred names and pronouns, please be aware that we may not be comfortable with certain topics that go against our personal values.
-> This is about people who go by the terms IRL/Fictionkin, etc.
+lso if you identify as an irl/fictionkin/yumeshipper/whatever, interact with your own caution in mind because while we may respect you and that you identify as such, those identity may go against our moral values and, while we may be polite and refer to you with names/pronouns/etc you wish, we try to keep our conversations and social life grounded in reality.
+We hold this opinion based off experience both personally and as a third party to our friends' experiences.
+You are free to ask in-game why we hold these beleifs, but do not expect or demand a response.
 - This mostly applies to people who believe in "doubles", but even if you don't, keep this in mind.
 Yumeshippers, respectfully, annoy us.
 If you GENUINELY think you're DATING a fictional character do not interact with us.
 Double applies to if you believe you're dating the source of one of our alters.
 This doesn't apply to regular selfshipping/oc x canon/etc.